our blog

 Here are some strategies to determine the FMV of your various silent auction items:

-It’s also important to have a record of each item’s FMV in case the winning bidder wants to claim their contribution as tax deductible.
+It’s also important to have a record of each item’s FMV in case the winning bidder wants to claim their contribution as a tax deduction.
 Overvaluing your items can create difficulties in this process, while undervaluing will cause your nonprofit to miss out on valuable revenue.
 Do your research and double check that your FMV estimates are as accurate as possible.
+This will help you set item prices in a nonprofit silent auction that are fair and appeal to auctioners.

 Besides supporting a good cause, one of the reasons why some participants choose to purchase items at silent auctions is because they’re hoping for a discount they couldn’t get elsewhere.
 To take this giving trend into account while still maximizing your fundraising revenue, the industry standard is to set an auction item’s starting bid amount at 30-50% of its FMV.